brockross/secondhand-spy/README.md

       "searchConfig": {
         "searchUrl": "https://boise.craigslist.org/search/sss", // main search url
         "appendedQueryParams": ["srchType=T"], // query params to narrow or modify search as desired.
 Optional; can be left empty.
 This example tells Craigslist to only search within titles, not descriptions, and yields more relevant results
-        "linksSelector": ".result-title", // css selector for anchor tag--app will grab hrefs from results "titlesSelector": null // css selector for listing titles--app will grab innerHTML from here.
+        "linksSelector": ".result-title", // css selector for anchor tag--app will grab hrefs from here "titlesSelector": null // css selector for listing titles--app will grab innerHTML from here.
 Craigslist's links and titles are one and the same so this is null
       }
     },